 Leave No Trace: ****

-This week, we’re going to take a look at two films – one old, one new – that feature protagonists who live in poverty.
-The first, Courtney Hunt’s Frozen River (2008), tells the story of Ray (Melissa Leo), a mother of two who smuggles illegal immigrants across the U.S.-Canada border in upstate New York.
-(The premise may sound far-fetched; in reality, however, it’s anything but.)
-Conversely, Debra Granik’s new film, Leave No Trace, follows Will (Ben Foster) and Tom (Thomasin McKenzie), a homeless father and daughter who illegally live in a public park outside Portland, Oregon.
-(Again, unfortunately, the premise isn’t as improbable as it might seem.)
+Two films made by female directors offer a meaningful look at the different ways one can go about depicting poverty.
+The first, Frozen River (Courtney Hunt, 2008), tells the story of Ray (Melissa Leo), a mother of two who smuggles illegal immigrants across the US-Canada border in upstate New York.
+Conversely, Debra Granik’s new film, Leave No Trace (2018), follows Will (Ben Foster) and Tom (Thomasin McKenzie), a homeless father and daughter who illegally live in a public park outside Portland, Oregon.

-To begin with, it’s worth noting that these two movies have several things in common.
-As mentioned, both of them are to some extent interested in portraying the economic, emotional, and social effects of poverty.
-In their respective depictions of hardship, furthermore, both films also benefit from remarkably perceptive acting.
-Leo’s uncompromising turn in River richly deserved its Oscar nomination.
-In Leave, meanwhile, Foster buries himself in his role with a quiet zeal that’ll leave you simultaneously awed and spooked.
-And with luck, McKenzie’s mature, achingly moving performance will bring her the same kind of recognition that Granik’s previous works (2004’s Down to the Bone, 2010’s Winter’s Bone) once generated for Vera Farmiga and Jennifer Lawrence.
+To start, it’s worth noting that these two movies have several things in common.
+In addition to their shared interest in portraying the economic, emotional, and social effects of poverty, both films also benefit from remarkably perceptive acting.
+Leo richly deserved her Academy Award nomination for Best Performance by an Actress in a Leading Role.
+In Leave No Trace, meanwhile, Foster buries himself in his role with a quiet zeal that’ll leave you simultaneously awed and spooked.
+And McKenzie’s mature, achingly moving performance will hopefully bring her the same kind of recognition that Granik’s previous works (2004’s Down to the Bone, 2010’s Winter’s Bone) once generated for Vera Farmiga and Jennifer Lawrence.

-Exaggerated camerawork aside, the other big problem with River is its dialogue, which suffers from two major flaws.
+Cinematography aside, the other problem with Frozen River is its dialogue, which suffers from two major flaws.
 First, a fair amount of it is just exposition: instead of advancing the narrative, the script spends a lot of time either filling in backstory or explaining the ins and outs of the smuggling business.
 Second, almost every conversation we see explicitly references something financial, be it stolen cash, unpaid bills, paychecks, or the importance of not missing a day of work.
-Because of this and Hunt’s aforementioned love of close-ups, River ultimately becomes a mere “message movie,” a 90-minute sermon that continually dwells on the twin observations that “these people are poor” and “being poor is terrible.”
-Hunt seems to believe, in short, that profundity arises from the constant portrayal of hardship, and the overall film pays dearly for this misguided thinking.
+Because of this and Hunt’s aforementioned love of close-ups, Frozen River often carries the feel of a one-note sermon.
+Hunt’s intentions are undeniably good – but she seems to believe that profundity arises from the constant portrayal of hardship alone, and the film feels rather obvious as a result.

-Meanwhile, if River always proves heavy-handed, Leave conversely offers a master class in the art of restraint.
-To see what this means in practice, you can look at the way each film broaches the fact that its protagonists are poor.
-River, as mentioned previously, doesn’t exactly conceal Ray’s penury.
-At the very beginning of the movie, in fact, we watch her haggle with a deliveryman over the $4,372 payment she has to make for a new mobile home, and she also gets into an argument with her older son over the pitifully low salary she receives at her part-time cashier job.
-Right from the get-go, this continual, upfront talk of money (or lack thereof) thrusts the awfulness of Ray’s economic condition straight into your face, thereby engendering the “message movie” effect described above.
+If Frozen River frequently proves heavy-handed, Leave No Trace conversely offers a master class in the art of restraint.
+To see what this means in practice, you can look at the way each film treats its protagonists’ poverty.
+Frozen River doesn’t exactly conceal Ray’s penury.
+At the very beginning of the movie, we watch her haggle with a deliveryman over the $4,372 payment she has to make for a new mobile home, and she also gets into an argument with her son over the pitifully low salary she receives at her part-time job.
+Right from the get-go, this continual, upfront talk of money (or lack thereof) thrusts the awfulness of Ray’s economic condition to the forefront, thereby engendering the aforementioned “one-note sermon” effect.

-Beyond their contrasting approaches to the depiction of poverty, the difference in quality between River and Leave also stems from their diverging narrative structures.
-On the one hand, the former is built on a decidedly conventional framework.
-As discussed above, we learn at the film’s start that Ray needs to get enough money to finance her purchase of a new mobile home.
-And throughout the story, everything she does in the smuggling business serves this end in some way.
-By setting up and maintaining viewer expectations vis-à-vis Ray’s actions, this quest narrative structure makes River both riveting and easy to follow.
-But the film’s insistence on operating off such consistent, unidirectional expectations also renders it a bit too neat for comfort; its gradational structure gives it a manufactured feel that it never manages to shake off.
+Beyond their contrasting approaches to the depiction of poverty, the difference in quality between Frozen River and Leave No Trace also stems from their diverging narrative structures.
+On the one hand, the former is built on a decidedly traditional framework.
+We learn at the film’s start that Ray needs to get enough money to finance her purchase of a double wide mobile home, and throughout the story, everything she does in the smuggling business serves this end.

-In contrast to all this, you could say that Leave is a film in which “nothing happens.”
-The trailer, to be sure, makes the movie out to be yet another inspirational drama about people who overcome poverty with the help of caring service workers.
+In contrast, you could say that Leave No Trace is a film in which “nothing happens”.
+The trailer portrays the movie as an inspirational drama about people who overcome poverty with the help of caring social workers.
 But in reality, Tom and Will spend most of the film either evading those workers or aimlessly wandering around the Pacific Northwest.
 During said wanderings, the two of them never seem to have any particular destination or objective in mind.
-They meet a lot of people along the way, moreover, but most of these acquaintances drop out of the storyline after a few minutes, such that these encounters don’t carry long-term narrative consequences.
-And while a director like Hunt would’ve made something out of the fact that Will suffers from PTSD – such a condition, after all, is perfect material for an Oscar-baiting story about beating back trauma – he remains just as mentally unsettled at the end of Leave as he was at the film’s start.
+They meet a lot of people along the way, but most of their acquaintances drop out of the storyline after a few minutes, such that these encounters don’t carry long-term narrative consequences.
+And neither Tom nor Will “changes” much either: at the film’s end, the former remains somewhat socially awkward but self-reliant, while the latter continues to be stubbornly antisocial.

-As you could probably guess from the above description, Leave makes more demands on your stamina than most movies; viscerally speaking, it’s far less gripping than the comparatively action-packed River.
-Yet even if it’s bound to irk some moviegoers (in fact, if IMDb is any guide, it already has), Leave’s loose, anticlimactic, and meandering structure ably speaks to – and in some ways embodies – the purposelessness and muted frustration that Tom and Will feel in their day-to-day existence.
-Like Xavier Beauvois in The Guardians, in other words, Granik possesses a keen understanding of her characters’ inner worlds; throughout Leave, moreover, she’s willing to do whatever is stylistically necessary to make us experience those worlds firsthand, even if she has to sacrifice watchability in the process.
-Ultimately, her risk-taking helps imbue Leave with an empathy and poignant authenticity that you simply won’t find anywhere in River.
+Leave No Trace tests your patience more than most movies; several IMDb users have already complained that it lacks “character development” and “a real story”.
+Yet even if it’s bound to irk some moviegoers, Leave No Trace’s loose, anticlimactic, and meandering structure ably speaks to – and in some ways embodies – the purposelessness and muted frustration that Tom and Will feel in their day-to-day existence.
+Granik possesses a keen understanding of her characters’ inner worlds, and throughout Leave No Trace, she’s willing to do whatever is stylistically necessary to help her viewers relate to those inner worlds, even if that entails a more monotonous narrative.
+Ultimately, her structural approach helps imbue Leave No Trace with an empathy and poignant authenticity that you simply won’t find in Frozen River.

 |Frozen River (2008)||Leave No Trace (2018)|